 For many with schizophrenia, the severity of the condition lessens with age as individuals are better able to manage symptoms.

+Schizophrenia is incurable but treatable.
 Schizophrenia is manageable with a strict regimen of lifelong medications—the majority of which are antipsychotics that help to regulate dopamine levels in the brain.
 Medications include:

 Many schizophrenia patients are in denial, reluctant, or unwilling to take their medications.
 Non-pharmacological treatments can help keep patients stable during times when they are not taking medications regularly.
 Some of these therapies and treatments also increase individuals’ motivation to adhere to medications.
 These can include:

-Psychotherapy.
-Continued therapy can help people living with schizophrenia recognize damaging thought patterns, better cope with stress, and sense when psychotic episodes are coming on.
+- Psychotherapy: Continued therapy can help people living with schizophrenia recognize damaging thought patterns, better cope with stress, and sense when psychotic episodes are coming on.

-Communication and social skills training.
-Those with schizophrenia may lose or be unable to comprehend social skills, empathy, and communication.
+- Communication and social skills training: Those with schizophrenia may lose or be unable to comprehend social skills, empathy, and communication.
 Improving these skills can help individuals better function as a member of society.

-Vocational training or rehabilitation.
-There are options to help people with schizophrenia better prepare for and find jobs.
+- Vocational training or rehabilitation: There are options to help people with schizophrenia better prepare for and find jobs.
 Some communities even have programs in place to house, help, and hire schizophrenia patients.